lich-uct/molpher-lib/README.md

 # Molpher-lib: Introduction

 This C++/Python library is a [chemical space](https://en.wikipedia.org/wiki/Chemical_space) exploration software.
 It is based on the [Molpher](https://github.com/siret/molpher) program which introduced a chemical space exploration method called [molecular morphing](http://www.ncbi.nlm.nih.gov/pubmed/24655571).
-This method uses stochastic optimization to traverse chemical space between two existing molecules.
+The original Molpher method uses stochastic optimization to traverse chemical space between two existing molecules.
 The main promise of this algorithm is that a virtual library enriched in compounds with improved biological activity could be generated in this way.

 The purpose of Molpher-lib is to bring molecular morphing closer to the cheminformatics community, but also offer new features that go beyond the capabilities of the original Molpher program.
 Molpher-lib makes it possible to roam the chemical universe freely and with little constraints on the inputs.
 For example, we could just use a carbon atom as a starting point and have Molpher-lib autonomously evolve it into a complete molecular structure.
-To ensure that the generated molecules have required properties, we added new ways of introducing rules and constraints.
+To ensure that the generated molecules have required properties, Molpher-lib also helps with implementation of custom rules and constraints.
 If you want to know more about Molpher-lib and its usage, make sure to check out some [examples on the website](https://lich-uct.github.io/molpher-lib/examples.html).
+We also have some [Jupyter notebooks](https://github.com/lich-uct/molpher-lib/tree/master/doc/notebooks) with examples that you can explore.

+If you would like to participate in the development or just check out the current features of the library, there is extensive [documentation](https://lich-uct.github.io/molpher-lib/latest/) which can help you.
+A big part of the documentation is dedicated to a detailed tutorial that should introduce the philosophy of Molpher-lib in more detail and give you a good idea of what it is currently capable of.

-The library is actively developed and a many new features are planned.
+The library is actively developed and many new features are planned to be added.
 The long-term goal is to make Molpher-lib a universal and easy-to-use *de novo* drug design framework.
-If this seems interesting to you, you can take a look at the [documentation](https://lich-uct.github.io/molpher-lib/latest/).
-Part of the documentation is dedicated to a detailed tutorial which should introduce the philosophy of Molpher-lib in more detail and give you a good idea of what it is currently capable of.
 Ideas, comments and feature requests are more than welcome and can be submitted to the [issue tracker](https://github.com/lich-uct/molpher-lib/issues).
 You can also [subscribe](https://github.com/lich-uct/molpher-lib/commits/dev.atom) to the RSS feed of the [dev](https://github.com/lich-uct/molpher-lib/tree/dev) branch for development updates.
 If you want to know what is new in the current version, you can look at the [changelog](CHANGELOG.md).

 ## Installation

 At the moment, the library is only intended for use on 64-bit Linux systems.
-However, development for other platforms is also a priority.
+However, development for other platforms is also planned.
 If you manage to compile the library on a different platform, consider making a pull request or comment on the [issue tracker](https://github.com/lich-uct/molpher-lib/issues).
 Any help is much appreciated.

 ### Installation with Anaconda